(A) The primary objectives of the Title IV-E program are:

 (7) Liability insurance with respect to the child.

-(8) Reasonable cost of travel to the child's home for visitation.
+(8) Reasonable cost of travel for the child's visitation with family or other caregivers.

-(9) Reasonable cost of travel for the child to remain in the school the child was enrolled at the time of placement.
+(9) Reasonable cost of travel for the child to remain in the school the child was enrolled prior to placement in foster care.

 (10) In the case of residential facility care, the reasonable costs of administration and operation of such facility as are necessary and required to provide the maintenance costs.